syedmusaasad/dbz-cell-arena/README.md

 ### 9. Damage
 ![damage](/img/damage.png)

-The damage property in this game is used in both the melee and blast/beam attack.

-hit animation, hit tags placed, damage counter to stats, kills if health below 0, etc
+The damage property in this game is used in both the melee and blast/beam attack (check their scripts).
+When a user damages another player, a hit animation is played using a separate thread (the current thread executes the next line of current code while the new thread executres the hit animation).
+When a player is attacked, a "hit tag" is attatched to that player so it notifies who is doing the damage (since there can be multiple players at a time).
+When damage is being done, or when a player is defeated (found through a player's health dropping to 0), the current stats update the number of damage or kills.

 ### 10. Stats
 ![stats](/img/stats.png)